cocohearts/public-pages/docs/Material Knowledge/MIT Coursework/notes/S25/MAS.885.md

 2. capsid - delivery vehicle
 3. virtal auxiliary sequences - packaging
 4. delivered gene - eg crispr system for editing
+### golden gate assembly
+learned about for hw! and did a whole simul in benchling take your vector—e.g. pGGA, often used for GGA figure out which GGA enzyme you want to use
+GG enzymes cut outside of recognition site, hence you can cut the recognition sites *out* of the fragment and no self-ligation, no double-cutting so then take the desired fragment, and design a primer that overhangs outside of said fragment with the recognition site and the matching overhang from the plasmid then after PCR with designed primers, can GGA and ligate with plasmid in same tube, very happy!